Pivot tables are one of the most useful widgets for visualizing data. They enable you to quickly summarize and analyze large amounts of data.

 Fine-tune the appearance of the PIVOT table, using the following tools.

 - Page Size: Specify how many rows appear in each page.
 Paging options are provided accordingly.
+The maximum number of rows per page is 200 rows.

 - Colors: Select the properties in the table to which you want to add color.